Nicole Wray: 2016–present: Queen Alone and subsequent releases

 In June 2016, Wray released "Do It Again", the lead single of her second album Queen Alone.
 In July 2016, she released the second single "Guilty", a song inspired by her brother's incarceration.
 In September 2016, Wray issued her second album Queen Alone on Big Crown Records.
 The album retained a similar retro-soul sound as her earlier project with Lady.
 Wray continued to promote the album with the issue of the singles "Smiling" and "Underneath My Feet".

 In 2019, Wray released two singles: "Piece of Me" and "Come On In".
 The following year, she issued another single "Storms".
 In mid-2021, she released another single "Games People Play".
 Later that year, she issued two more singles: "Under the Sun" and "Through It All".
 Her third solo album Piece of Me was released on January 28, 2022.
+The album peaked at number 7 on the UK R&B Albums chart.
+Following the release of the album, she headlined her first solo tour called the Piece of Me Tour in mid-2022.
+In 2023, she co-headlined the Lady Wray & Brainstory EU Tour in Europe.

+In June 2025, Wray announced her fourth album Cover Girl to be release on September 26, 2025.
+The album's lead single, "You're Gonna Win", was released on June 23, 2025.
+In July 2025, she embarked on her Cover Girl EU/UK Tour.Lady Wray Announces 2025 North American Tour Dates.
+Rated R&B. Retrieved on July 11, 2025 On 2 September 2025, she released the single "Cover Girl".